 This course provides a comparative study of human populations in ecosystems, stressing the relationship between culture and the biophysical environment with the focus on cultural adaptations.
-Implications for anthropological theory, sociocultural evolution, and contemporary problems will be investigated.
-Alternate winter terms.
+Implications for anthropological theory, sociocultural evolution and contemporary problems will be investigated.
+(4-0) Prerequisite: COMP 150 OR COMP 126 OR COMP 250 humoral, shamanic and biomedical practitioners, theories of cause and cure and applied practice.
+This course is recommended for pre-health and social science majors.
+(4-0)